 Investment/Retirement Funds Division

-Our experienced divorce attorneys are also ready to help in the division of your monetary investments.
+Our attorneys are also ready to help in the division of your monetary investments.
 The types of investments and retirement funds considered by the court include, but are not limited to the following items:

 - Retirement accounts including 403(b)s 401(k)s